dhaitz/data-science-links/README.md

 ## General Advice on Data Science and IT
-* [Don't Call Yourself A Programmer, And Other Career Advice](https://www.kalzumeus.com/2011/10/28/dont-call-yourself-a-programmer/) - Real-world career advice for engineers and IT professionals.
-Highlights the importance of communication, negotiating and self-marketing.
 * [What They Don't Tell You About Data Science 1: You Are a Software Engineer First](http://nadbordrozd.github.io/blog/2017/12/05/what-they-dont-tell-you-about-data-science-1/) - Highlighting the importance of software engineering skills for data scientists.
 * [Why Data Science Teams Need Generalists, Not Specialists](https://hbr.org/2019/03/why-data-science-teams-need-generalists-not-specialists) - As data science is mostly about prototyping, iterating and learning on-the-fly, generalists are better suited than specialists.
 * [Bridging the Gap: from Data Science to Production](https://florianwilhelm.info/2018/07/bridging_the_gap_from_ds_to_prod/) - Advice on how to best bridge the "deployment gap" in data science.
-* [Compilation of Advice for New and Aspiring Data Scientists](https://towardsdatascience.com/compilation-of-advice-for-new-and-aspiring-data-scientists-5ea75a3925c4) - Another great collection of advice.
+* [Compilation of Advice for New and Aspiring Data Scientists](https://towardsdatascience.com/compilation-of-advice-for-new-and-aspiring-data-scientists-5ea75a3925c4) - Another great collection of advice: building human capital, choosing a company, acquiring new skills

+## Career Advice for Data Science and IT
+* [Don't Call Yourself A Programmer, And Other Career Advice](https://www.kalzumeus.com/2011/10/28/dont-call-yourself-a-programmer/) - Real-world career advice for engineers and IT professionals.
+Highlights the importance of communication, negotiating and self-marketing.
+* [Miscellaneous unsolicited (and possibly biased) career advice](https://erikbern.com/2019/09/12/misc-unsolicited-career-advice.html) - another great collection of advice pieces

 ## Agile Practices for Data Science